The Rise of Total Government in the 19th and 20th centuries

 The word "statism" (and its adverbial form "statist") is a bit of a neologism.
 Its meaning can be summarized in the following way.
 The word "state" refers to centralized executive authority.
 Thus the words "statism" and "statist" describe institutions and political practices in which executive authority gathers increasing levels and varieties of power into its hands.
 Such executive power neutralizes the remarkable institutional creations of the liberal era ("parliaments" or "representative bodies", independent courts, federally independent regional institutions, civil liberties).
 Statist executive or managerial authority side-steps traditional "Western" notions of judicial authority.
 Even when it extols "rule of law", it means obedience to the regulations it hands down, however prescriptive and however exempt it is itself from legal restraint.
 It reaches out with disciplined and centralized state institutions into areas of domestic social, economic and mental life where states seldom ventured in earlier times.
 And it is encouraged by such projection of power in the domestic realm that it is easily tempted to project its power into vulnerable surrounding territories.
 Total statism can be described as situation in which the power of government (monopoly on violence) demands and enforces unrestrained SOVEREIGNTY both with respect to international relations -- the relationship to the wider world -- and with respect to domestic policy -- its relationship to its own subjects.
 [More on historical origins] The state acknowledges no external or internal restraint on its power.
 The total state thrives, or stagnates, or collapses, but all on its own terms.

 "Statism" (accent on the ascendant power of governments over populations) has been a feature of human experience since the beginning of historical times.
 However, one of the most dramatic features of "Western" historical experience, from the US Revolution into the 20th century, was the broad and largely successful effort to escape that common feature of earlier human experience.
-The ascendant power of executive authority (as in the European aristocratic/monarchical polities) had been challenged, weakened and sometimes destroyed in the period we have designated phase one of the European revolution [ID].
+The ascendant power of executive authority (as in the European aristocratic/monarchical polities) was challenged, weakened and sometimes destroyed in the period we have designated phase one of the European revolution [ID].

 Statism is used here to describe a 20th-century global trend which sought to reverse the dominant 19th-century trends -- e.g., liberalism and conservatism.
 The 19th-century spectrum of European political life was squeezed from both sides, left and right as if the tips of our iconic omega were a powerful pinching jaw [ID].